HDFGroup/hdf5-json/docs/Installation/index.rst

 the file tall.h5 should be an HDF5 equivalent to the original file.

 Running:

 ``python testall.py``

 will run the complete set of unit and integration tests.

+You should also be able to import the h5json package in any Python script:

+``import h5json``